jlegs/auction-manager-online/README.rst

 	grant all on auctionmanager.* to 'amo'@'localhost';

+Don't forget to sync your database using ./manage.py syncdb before running your first migrations!

 Now you can run the Django server and visit localhost:8000 to see the app in action!